 Final Examination

 Final examinations are oral and open to the public.
-The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Certificate of Result of Final Examination to the department.
+The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Exam Result to the Academic and Instructional Services Office.

-Appointment of the Final Examination Committee
+Final Examination Committee